diegudeveloper/diegudeveloper/README.md

 ![Banner-Linkedin english](https://user-images.githubusercontent.com/62949966/160612912-85a9a790-5a2d-41d2-85a7-3856083184f2.jpg)

- Hello, world!
-This is Diego Gutiérrez, but please call me Diegu.
-I am a Frontend Developer apprentice and “Make it happen” is my motto.
+ Hello everybody!
+I'm Diegu Gutiérrez, a technology enthusiast and a tireless Frontend Developer learner.
+Let me immerse you in my exciting journey.

-I started in the tech world in 2019 as a frontend developer, and although it sounds cliché, I am a technology lover, not about the one that is consumed, but the one that is created.
+Since I entered the tech world in 2019, I was captivated by the ability of technology to transform our lives.
+But unlike many, I wasn't content to be just a consumer; I wanted to be the creator behind that digital magic.

-I am an autodidact.
-I learned Html, Css, Sass, Bootstrap, Gig and Github by my own and now I am leaning Javascript and React, this to be able of carry out more professional projects.
-At the moment I've created +20 projects by my own and I want to keep going.
+I consider myself an inveterate autodidact.
+I've invested countless hours learning and mastering languages and tools like HTML, CSS, Sass, Bootstrap, Git and GitHub, all on my own.
+But I don't stop there.
+Currently, I'm immersed in studying JavaScript and React, with the goal of taking my projects to a more professional and dazzling level.
+Creating more than 15 projects so far has been just the beginning of my journey.

-I try to stay true to my core value: #MakeItHappen, because I am convinced that I can be part of the community that changes the world, the people who create technology, the people I have always wanted to be.
-But above all, I want to become the best version of me.
+At every step of my journey, I keep my main motto in mind: #MakeItHappen.
+I am firmly convinced that I can contribute to the community that changes the world, to those people who are dedicated to creating technology.
+Being part of that community has always been my greatest yearning.
+But more than anything else, my greatest desire is to become the best version of me.

 ---